Extending Adversarial Attacks to Produce Adversarial Class Probability Distributions: Reducing the Size of the Set

 \section{Reducing the Size of the Set $\mathcal{X}$}

 In this section, we analyze the effect of reducing the number of samples per class $N$ (i.e., the total number of samples is $12N$, which is the size of the set $\mathcal{X}$) that are used to generate the transition matrices on the effectiveness of the methods.
 For this purpose, we repeated the experiments described in Section \ref{sec:results_general_case} using different values for $N$: $\{1,10,50,100,500\}$.
 As the set $\bar{\mathcal{X}}$ used in the $k$-fold cross-validation to validate our methods is composed of $1000$ samples per class, the number of folds will be determined by $k=\frac{1000}{N}$.
 The cross-validation was repeated 50 times when $N=500$, 10 times when $N=100$, 5 times when $N=50$ and a single time when $N=10$ and $N=1$.
-Finally, the results will be computed using a maximum distortion threshold of $\epsilon=0.01$, and the analysis will be focused on the DeepFool algorithm and on Methods 1, 2 and 3.
+Finally, the results will be computed using a maximum distortion threshold of $\epsilon=0.01$, and the analysis will focus on the DeepFool algorithm and on the AM, the UBM and the EWTM.

-Regarding the percentage of success in finding feasible solutions to the linear programs, Methods 1 and 2 maintained 100\% success for all the values of $N$ tried.
-For Method 3, a success rate of 100\% was obtained when $N\geq 50$, 84.6\% when $N=10$ and 0.8\% when $N=1$, which shows that this method is not capable of producing valid transition matrices when a low number of samples per class is available.\footnote{As a single k-fold cross-validation is performed for $N=10$ and $N=1$, the success percentage has been computed as the number of folds in which a valid transition matrix is obtained, and this value has been averaged for the $100$ target probability distributions considered.}
+Regarding the percentage of success in finding feasible solutions to the linear programs, both the AM and the UBM maintained a success rate of 100\% for all the values of $N$ tried.
+For the EWTM, a success rate of 100\% was obtained when $N\geq 50$, 84.6\% when $N=10$ and 0.8\% when $N=1$, which shows that this method is not capable of producing valid transition matrices when a low number of samples per class is available.\footnote{As a single k-fold cross-validation is performed for $N=10$ and $N=1$, the success percentage has been computed as the number of folds in which a valid transition matrix is obtained, and this value has been averaged for the $100$ target probability distributions considered.}